RhizomeDB/dbsp-notes/README.md

 A set of key-value pairs, each associated with a [weight] and [timestamp].

-Indexed ZSets can be written as lists of triples:
+Indexed ZSets MAY be written as lists of triples:

 ```
 [